 How to request a managed list

-Why is this change being implemented?
+Why are managed lists being implemented?

 OIT received a number of requests from the Faculty Senate, Student Senate and other groups on campus to decrease the number of campus wide messages that were being sent.
 The request was made to allow individuals to choose the types of messages they would like to receive and opt out of others.
 This request was reviewed and approved by the PEC.

 Who will have access to the essential campus bulk lists?

 A small group of individuals will be permitted to send to these essential lists.
 This includes Public Affairs, Provost, HR, Enrollment Services, Emergency Management etc. However, they may only use these lists to communicate information that is mandatory for the target audience.
 For example: annual benefit enrollment information may be sent to the mandatory list as it is critical information.
 However, the HR newsletter should be sent using the managed list instead.